 Two years ago the Scottish Government published a laudable, inspiring vision and ambition to develop Scotland into a world leading digital nation.

-However as Audit Scotland reports today, they are struggling to translate this vision into reality.
+However as Audit Scotland reported, they are struggling to translate this vision into reality.
 The report begins:

 The Scottish Government has not yet shown the strategic leadership necessary to meet its ambition